Chile Travel Advice

 Visitors should avoid walking around after dusk and to only use official taxis.
 Chile has a popular night-life scene where drug culture is present.
 Visitors should take care not to get involved with taking drugs as this can lead to arrest, detention and deportation.

 Demonstrations take place in the country, most prominently in the areas of Huechuraba, Estacion Cen-tral, Ñuñoa, San Joaquin, Renca, La Pintana, Macul, often and on particular days such as:

 - 11th September (anniversary of the military coup)

 - 29th March (‘day of the young combatant’)

 - 1st May (Workers’ Day)

 Taxis are a generally safe method of transport and it is advised to use pre-arranged pre-booked services.
-You should not use unmetered taxis or agree a fair before departing if you do.
-If you are taking a taxi from the airport, use only airport-registered vehicles which can be booked prior to travel or upon arrival.
+You should not use unmetered taxis or agree a fare before departing if you do.
+If you are taking a taxi from the airport, use only airport-registered vehicles, which can be booked prior to travel or upon arrival.

 Please be aware of landmine signs and take caution if these are seen.
 These are mainly observed near the border areas.

 Chile has a well-documented history of seismic activity, the 1960 Valdivia earthquake was the most powerful earthquake ever recorded, a Megathrust of 9.4-9.6 magnitude.
 This earthquake was part of a series of large earthquakes that struck Chile during the period between the 21st of May and 6th of June 1960; eight quakes in total over 7.0 were registered during this period.

 The country regularly is struck by magnitude 3-5 earthquakes and these can trigger landslides.
 A high percentage of the earthquakes in Chile, like the 1960 earthquakes, occur off-shore and can also trigger tsunamis.